DEI4SME HACKATHONS

 The students organize their teams’ working time by themselves, online or in person.
 A hackathon demands work, and as such the students are encouraged to take initiative and decide with their team how they set up the working on solutions time.

 All students should take note that this is the last day of the hackathon working time, all the work that should be returned to evaluate your evaluation must be submitted by the deadline: February 13, 2025 (midnight Finnish time).
+Instructions how to submit your solutions are included in the case documents that teams received.

 16:00-17:00